sareenv/MaskClassifier/README.md

 4. Analyse the performance of the model with the confusion matrix.

 ## Required DataSets
-The datasets required to run the model training can be downloaded from the Google Drive link https://drive.google.com/drive/folders/1BXyuxUizX9zzhwwTt5Bw-yedemi8drb2?usp=sharing
+The datasets required to run the model training can be downloaded from the Google Drive link.
+The dataset is too large to upload to the repository so, our team has provided the link for the dataset with following google drive link: https://drive.google.com/drive/folders/1BXyuxUizX9zzhwwTt5Bw-yedemi8drb2?usp=sharing